ScottWallin/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > | To store our projects and go over the code we use.
-To allow others to see our projects we've done and review our code we used.
-Also to publish the pages we make so our websites can be out in the world. |
+    > | To store our projects and track the changes we've made to our code as we build it.
+If we're working with others, it'll help to see who did what and timestamp the projects as they go. |

 02. In the terminal, what is the command `mkdir` used for?
     > | mkdir = Make Directory = makes a new directory (folder) for storing projects and other goodies 📂 |